eeegl/RGX/README.md

 ## <a name="description"></a> Description

-RGX is an online text filtering tool that enables you to quickly filter and edit text documents through an easy-to-understand user interface.
+Text Analyzer is an online text filtering tool that enables you to quickly filter and edit text documents through an easy-to-understand user interface.
 This is done by implementing different Regular Expression search functions under the hood, that are accessed by simply typing in your search query in a text box and choosing